John Yanta: Retirement and death

-John Yanta died in San Antonio on August 6, 2022 at age 90.
+John Yanta died in San Antonio on August 6, 2022, at age 90.

 Viewpoints

 Politics

-On May 14, 2009, Yanta sent a letter of protest to Father John I. Jenkins, the president of the University of Notre Dame about the university inviting President Barack Obama to its commencement ceremony.
+On May 14, 2009, Yanta sent a letter of protest to Reverend John I. Jenkins, the president of the University of Notre Dame in Indiana, about the university inviting US President Barack Obama to its commencement ceremony.
 In the letter, Yanta stated:I also see Notre Dame crucifying Our Lord once again.
 Our Blessed Mother must be sorrowful for what you are doing to her Son, using her name in doing so.

 Sexual abuse scandal

 In 2002, Yanta criticized the "zero tolerance" policies on sexual abuse by priests that were adopted by the US Conference of Catholic Bishops in June 2002.
 He argued that one-time offenders who had gone through counseling should not be punished for their crimes.
 However, Yanta admitted that his predecessor, Bishop Leroy T. Matthiesen, had recruited many of the problem priests out of treatment programs and kept that information secret from parishioners.